A Partnership Approach to Diagnosing and Treating Your Epilepsy

 A thoughtful doctor will carefully select each question and decide on the next question based upon the earlier answers.
 The questions your doctor asks in the HPI are each linked to possible diagnoses that can explain your symptoms.
 Each diagnosis has its own typical characteristics such as how the associated symptoms begin, how long they last, and what they usually feel like.

 Even though you may not know what specific questions I may ask, if you have epilepsy or symptoms that could be seizures, you can prepare your answers ahead of time.
 Preparing your information before meeting with me is a really good idea, because you may not remember some important details.
 How do you this?
-Well, when you contact North Suffolk Neurology for an appointment at the Epilepsy Center, you will receive a detailed questionnaire that will ask you to describe your seizures.
+Well, when you contact True North Neurology for an appointment at the Epilepsy Center, you will receive a detailed questionnaire that will ask you to describe your seizures.
 Descriptions of seizures often fall into what I call, the Who?
 What?
 When?
 Where?
 Whys.
 Let’s take a closer look:

 Many of my questions about seizures related to the concept of “time”.
 For example: